hchautran/PiToMe/README.md

   copyright = {Creative Commons Attribution 4.0 International}
 }
 ```
-If you have any issue, feel free to contact me at tranhoaichau.00@gmail.com
+If you have any issues, feel free to contact me at tranhoaichau.00@gmail.com